CATEGORIES OF ACHIEVEMENT

 3. TECHNICAL CONTRIBUTION

-● Developed and/or implemented one or more technologies or operating methods that have had a profound impact on the firm, and beyond;
+● Developed and/or implemented one or more technologies or operating methods that have had a profound impact on the firm, a major mine, operating practice and beyond;

 ● Developed instrumentation, equipment or other devices which contributed to the efficiency, health and safety and/or environmental performance of the exploration and mining industry;